tecwindow/SoundTranscriber/README.md

 - Ctrl+Shift+S: Save the result as .srt.
 - Ctrl+Shift+T: Save the result as .txt.
 - Ctrl+Shift+D: Save the result as .docx.
-- Ctrl+U: Check for updates.
+- Ctrl+U or F3: Check for updates.
-- Alt+S: Open the Settings.
+- Alt+S or F8: Open the Settings.
+- F1: Open the user guide.
+- F2: View updates.
+- F5: Donate.
+- F6: Open repository.
+- F7: Open Log file.
+- F9: About.
 - Ctrl+W or Ctrl+F4: Close Sound Transcriber.

 ## How to Convert Files:

 To convert files, open Sound Transcriber and either browse for the file by clicking "Browse" or use the shortcut Ctrl+O. Alternatively, you can copy the file from your device and paste it using Ctrl+V.

+You can also utilize the option available in the context menu for supported files, the Send To menu in Windows, or simply drag and drop.

 You can alternatively copy a video link from sites such as Facebook, Twitter (X), Youtube, SoundCloud among others.

 Choose the desired language and service using the provided shortcuts or adjust them in the settings.
 Press "Start" or use the shortcut Ctrl+Enter to initiate the conversion.

+Did you know, you can open Sound Transcriber by pressing Windows + R to open the Run dialog, and then typing st.

 ### Notes: